Dormanstown: The Green

-The Green named after the Egyptian Sun god Wadjet (the Green One) is a design created by Stanley Davenport Adshead who was renowned for his exquisite craftsmanship and the Baroque building style.
+The Green named after the Egyptian Sun god Wadjet (the Green One) is a design created by Stanley Davenport Adshead who was renowned for his craftsmanship and the Baroque building style.
 The Green is a road layout which forms the shape of the Sun rising above the horizon.
 It is surrounded by eleven houses on its west side and eleven houses on its east side.
 Its horizon is represented as South Avenue and Maxwell Place represents the Sun at twelve mid-day.
 Consequently, each side of the Green is marked by two roads.
 On its east side there is a road named Broadway East and on its west side there is a road named Broadway West.

 Foxrush Farm Community Woodland

 Foxrush Farm Community Woodland is situated just outside Redcar on the southern edge of Dormanstown, it is 45 hectares in size.
 On its east side sits Kirkleatham Lane and on its west sits Meggitts Lane.
 In 1997 it was planted with a mixture of trees.
 It was originally part of the Kirkleatham Estate which was property of the Turner Family.
 The Turner family were responsible for an improvement in farming methods by building farmsteads within the land which meant that people could live in and farm an area, rather than having to travel to the fields from the village.
 The Foxrush Farm buildings date back to the mid 18th century it is now owned by Saltburn Animal Rescue Association (SARA).
 The land would have probably been very wet and marshy until the 17th century when drainage began.
 A grid iron network of ditches was developed which drain into the Tees at Dabholm.
 They still remain at the site today and are bordered by hedges planted in the medieval times.

 At the north side of the farm lies an archaeological site which was first noticed in pictures taken in 1990 from an aerial viewpoint.
 Crop marks, which show up as darker features, indicated a rectangular ditch enclosure typical of the Iron Age period, 2000 years ago.
 Geophysical surveys indicated that the site extended over a larger area than the photographs suggested and that there may have been industrial activity taking place.
 Between 2002 and 2006, archaeological excavations took place, including two weeks of school visits followed by a family open day on the last Sunday.
 Tees Archaeology managed the excavation with support from the Teesside Archaeological Society.
 Many local volunteers assisted with the archaeology.